Philosophy (PHIL) 371

 PHIL 371 has a Challenge for Credit option.

-This course provides an introduction to the special ethical problems and issues associated with science, scientific research, applied science, and technology.
+Philosophy 371: Ethics in Science and Technology provides an introduction to the special ethical problems and issues associated with science, scientific research, applied science, and technology.
 For example, should research be conducted on animals, and if so, under what conditions?
 What ethical issues arise as a result of our increasing use of computers?

 Why should students study ethical issues in science and technology?
 One reason is that several recent scientific developments such as cloning and genetic engineering of plants and animals have raised pressing ethical issues.
 Many universities and research funding agencies have determined that science and technology majors should increase their awareness of the ethical issues they are likely to face in their careers and have made courses such as this one mandatory.
 As well, many members of the public wish to increase their understanding of current debates about ethical issues in biotechnology and other areas of science that will affect their lives and well-being.